You don't want to spend a ton of money on an expensive knife. This is why you're looking for the best chef's knives under 100 dollars.

 The MAC Knife Series Hollow Edge 8 inch Chef's Knife is a superior chef's knife for around $94.

-The full tang blade of the MAC chef knife is high-quality molybdenum alloy steel, which will keep your edges sharp and your cuts precise.
+The full tang blade of the 8-inch chef's knife by MAC is high-quality molybdenum alloy steel, which will keep your edges sharp and your cuts precise.

-It has an original handle design made mostly of pakkawood that is lightweight yet ergonomically designed to fit comfortably in your hand.
+The original handle design of this 8-inch chef's knife is made mostly of pakkawood that is lightweight yet ergonomically designed to fit comfortably in your hand.